Will my new be threatened by local development?

 The search should return details of decisions in the specified area, including their scope and whether the request was approved, denied, is being appealed, or has been withdrawn.

-Local newspapers and online message boards or Facebook groups may mention significant planning decisions or anticipated development in the area, particularly if the work is expected to have a noticeable impact, whether positive or negative.
+Local newspapers, online message boards or Facebook groups may discuss significant planning decisions or anticipated development in the area.

-Local rumours should be taken with a pinch of salt and opinions will be subjective, these resources can reveal the prospect of major changes to an area some time before an official decision is made.
+Although local rumours should be taken with a pinch of salt and opinions will be subjective, these resources can reveal the prospect of major changes to an area before an official decision is made.

 At the viewing

-Take the time to read any council planning notices posted in the area, and keep an eye out for developers' "coming soon" billboards.
+Look for any council planning notices posted in the area and keep an eye out for developer's "coming soon" billboards.

 Speak to the neighbours

-If you have time and opportunity, you could ask the neighbours if they are aware of any planned works in the area.
+If you can, ask the neighbours if they are aware of any planned works in the area.

-If they are friendly with the vendor, a neighbour may be reluctant to reveal information about the house you are viewing.
-They will, however, be more likely to speak out about any 'hot-button' local issues like unpopular development.
+If they are friendly with the vendor, a neighbour may be reluctant to reveal information about the property, but they may mention any 'hot-button' local issues like unpopular developments.

 Fields and wasteland

-Many homebuyers have been disappointed to learn that the unobstructed view they thought they would enjoy will soon be obliterated by building work.
+Many homebuyers have been disappointed to learn that the unobstructed view they thought they would enjoy, could be obliterated by a new development.

-If you have fallen in love with a house because it backs onto picturesque rolling hills or simply because an empty plot that means "your" garden won't be overlooked, you may want to investigate whether there are any plans for the site.
+If you have fallen in love with a house because it backs onto picturesque rolling hills or because an adjacent empty plot means your garden won't be overlooked, you may want to investigate whether there are any plans for the site.

-Again, you can ask the estate agent about any empty land adjacent to the property and whether it has planning approval for works, but be prepared for an incomplete answer.
-Remember, the agent works for the seller.
+Ask the estate agent about any open land near the property, but remember, the agent works for the seller.

 The local authority search

-This search can reveal planning approvals and other issues affecting the local area and that may directly impact the property under offer.
+This search can reveal planning approvals and other issues affecting the local area and that may directly impact the property.